 - Don’t approach or touch wildlife: While that bunny might look cute and approachable, it’s best to let all wild animals roam as freely as possible.
 Never attempt to feed wild animals.
 Be sure to keep all food supplies sealed away (and never in a camper’s tent).
 Some animals can carry diseases like salmonella or rabies.
 Avoid contact with animals to prevent injury.
 The Center for Disease Control writes that, “animals sometimes carry germs that are harmful to humans.”

 - Wear sunscreen: Although spending an entire day in the sunshine feels great, it can damage a camper’s skin if proper precautions are not taken.
 Wear a sunscreen with at least SPF 30.
 For best results, apply 15 minutes before going outdoors, and reapply often (every two hours is a good guideline, but sweating and contact with water requires campers to reapply more often).
 Look for a sunscreen that says broad spectrum—this will protect campers’ skin from both UVB and UVA rays.
-Check out WebMD’s Sun Safety Tips for more ways to safely enjoy the sun.
+Check out Kayak Guru's 6 Sun Protection Tips for Outdoor Sports for more ways to safely enjoy the sun.

 - Avoid contact with poisonous plants: Please be careful to avoid contact with plants like poison oak and poison ivy.
 Plants like these will cause skin to rash and can easily spread.
 If contact occurs, wash skin with cool water.
 If a rash occurs, calamine lotion or hydrocortisone cream (1%) may soothe discomfort.
 Plan ahead, and pack a rash-calming cream just in case.